Data is a powerful tool when used in the right way. Find out how proptech and fintech companies are democratising data to make your life easier.

-Property developers and contractors have faced rising build costs.
-Find out why they increased, if they’ve peaked and what this means for you.
+Property developers and contractors have been faced with rising build costs for the best part of two years.
+Find out why they increased, whether or not they’ve peaked and what this means for you.

 We think you’ll agree when we say since Covid struck, property developers and contractors have faced huge cost increases for material and labour, making previously profitable schemes unviable and locking up consented sites.